marcoeg/etrap/README.md

 The platform consists of four main components operating in a secure pipeline: first, PostgreSQL database changes are captured by Debezium CDC (Change Data Capture) and streamed through Redis, all running on-premises within the customer's infrastructure.
 The ETRAP CDC Agent then consumes these events, strips all sensitive data, creates cryptographic hashes, and builds Merkle trees from batches of transactions.
 Only these hashes and metadata are sent externally to AWS S3 for detailed storage and to the NEAR blockchain where they're minted as NFTs, creating an immutable timestamp and proof of existence.

+> *Origin of the name.
+The Greek word "έτραπ" (etrap) is the strong aorist active form of the verb "τρέπω" (trepo) meaning "to turn" or "to change direction" - which is quite fitting for a platform that tracks database changes and transformations.*

 ## 🏗️ Architecture
 ```
 ┌──────────────┐     ┌──────────────┐     ┌──────────────┐     ┌─────────────────────────┐